 Undersecretary Juan Antonio Perez III, Commission on Population and Development (POPCOM): “The very reason why we have four letters in the law.
 We call it the RPRH Law is because the first element we want to talk about is Responsible Parenthood.
 Even the head of Family Planning is responsible parenthood.
 And that is a decision made, independently, by couples and they should make that decision in a voluntary way.
 The family planning program is completely voluntary.
 When couples have to decide, they should decide on the basis of responsible parenthood.
 Even church people that I have talked to, the first we all agreed upon is responsible parenthood.
 There might be disagreement on the method, but responsible parenthood is something we all agreed on.
 The methods, there might be some that want this method or that method, but in the end, it’s a voluntary process.
 Whatever anyone says, people choose what the method they want base on proper information.
 That’s the kind of atmosphere we would like for this country.
 People are able to participate responsibly in a voluntary program with full information.
 And that’s what the RPRH Law promises.”

-Arguably, the concept of safe-sex and the use of contraceptive has risen due to the increasing level of pre-marital sex all over the world.
-Sex should be safe but within the bonds of marriage.
+Arguably, the concept of safe sex and the use of contraceptives has risen due to the increasing level of pre-marital sex all over the world.
+Sex should be safe but within the bounds of marriage.
 It is sacred.
-Within the bonds of marriage, I firmly believe that it is the right of the couple to choose whether to use contraceptive or not.
+Within the bonds of marriage, I firmly believe that it is the right of the couple to choose whether to use contraceptives or not.
 It is their right to decide how many numbers of kids they want to have or not to have.
-If the government will that take that right away, I think that’s when the law would cross the line.
+If the government will take that right away, I think that’s when the law would cross the line.
 At the end of the day, it all trickles down to our individual choices in life.
 It is vital to choose the right person to do it with.
 It is best to be pure until the marriage altar.
-It is ok to family-plan but don’t ignore God’s gift of having children.
+It is ok to family plan but don’t ignore God’s gift of having children.
 In this age of sin and consequences, all we have to do is to learn and #DoItRight this time.